pixelpicosean/slush-phaser-project/README.md

 ```

 Only the action is required, but you may want to add extra options, such as health, level or simply what just happend.

+## Why ES6 instead of AMD or CJS?

+> "Perhaps by early 2015 we ought to be looking at going purely ES6?
+Moving to using more advanced native browser features like Object.observe and Promises." -- Richard, the author of Phaser.io

 ## TODO
 See [Issues][issues] and [Milestones][milestones]